 - Applicants must be at least 18 years old to apply. - Criminal background checks are required for all volunteers.
 These are initiated by the local county coordinator/faculty but facilitated through the University Human Resources department.
 Detailed results are not shown only a pass or no pass. - An interview with county staff is strongly encouraged prior to acceptance. - Once accepted into the program, they pay for Green School the first year, and annual renewal dues are required every subsequent year (\$25-35 in most counties). - We do offer financial need-based scholarships, reducing the training fee substantially.
-Details are in the application. - Green School requires completion of 8 online classes and pass the final exam with 70% or better.
-Apprentices are strongly encouraged to complete all classes and attend weekly live sessions. - Reliable access to the internet is required.
+Details are in the application. - Green School requires 80% minimum class attendance, completion of all on-line classes, completion of homework assignments and weekly reading, and pass the final exam with 70% or better.

+- Reliable access to the internet is required.
 Accommodation can be made in local offices as needed.
 An email address is required to be successful in our program. - Following Green School, apprentices are encouraged to engage in local projects which vary widely.
 Apprentice year requires 50 hours minimum volunteer time in a county/area CMG program by the end of the program year, October 31st. - Our program does allow for a 2-year apprenticeship option, requiring 60 hours of volunteer service over a 2-year period and successful completion of all other requirements in the first year.